Galaxy PLP Hero

 Working

-to improve the livelihoods of cocoa-farming families
+to help improve the livelihoods of cocoa-farming families

 Investing